AmirTJ/EECS-3311/README.md

  > Design issues solved such as not using a builder design using refactoring

- > meke the system to be end-2-end
+ > make the system to be end-2-end
  ### User stories

- >finsih delete, add, remove all, show all information and borrow statu of the book.
+ >Finsih delete, add, remove all, show all information and borrow statu of the book.

- >finish show bunssines hour and policy of the library
+ >Finish show bunssines hour and policy of the library

- >finish the searh book and borrow book.
+ >Finish the searh book and borrow book.

  #### Refactorings